Kickboxing Rules & Regulations

 Competitors are required to provide their own approved gear.

-- Competitors must wear a padded sports or athletic bra.
+- Fighters must wear a padded sports or athletic bra.
 In addition, a foul-proof breast protector or plastic breast covers may be worn.
-The commission recommends that female contestants also wear pelvic protection.
+The NCBA recommends that female contestants also wear pelvic protection.

-- Commission-approved mouth pieces are required.
-No red or pink mouth piece protection allowed.
+- A NCBA-approved mouth guard is required.
+No red or pink mouth guards are allowed.